rigdenlab/SIMBAD/docs/examples/rst/script_lattice_search.rst

    :language: bash
    :lines: 10-11

-Alternatively the ``simbad-lattice`` search can be run without Molecular Replacement by providing the unit cell and the space group for a data set, as shown below.
+Alternatively the ``simbad-lattice`` search can be run without Molecular Replacement by providing the unit cell and the space group for a data set, as shown below:

 .. code-block:: bash